 Related Read: Choose one of the amazing hotels located close to SJO airport for a convenient stay!

 You didn’t think I would compile a list of the best day trips from San Jose without including a coffee farm, did you?
 You can’t leave Costa Rica without trying their worldwide renowned coffee!
 There are literally hundreds of coffee farms around Costa Rica, but some of the most famous are located only a short drive from San Jose.

 Just a one-hour drive from San José you can go visit Doka Estate.
 You can book an organized tour if you’d like.
 Lunch is not included, but the farm has a butterfly garden and also offers a sugar cane tour.

 Another tour option that’s a popular day trip from San Jose is the Britt Coffee tour, in the province of Heredia, which is half an hour drive from San José.
 This tour includes transportation, lunch, and, of course, a coffee and chocolate tasting (which are one of my favorite chocolates in the world!).

 If you are only staying a few days in San José, you can also book a tour which includes a coffee experience plus a visit to the Poas Volcano and La Paz Waterfall Gardens – that’s three of the best day trips in one!

 4. Pacuare River Whitewater Rafting

-If you feel adventurous and love water sports, you just have to go whitewater rafting.
+If you feel adventurous and love water sports, you just have to go whitewater rafting while in Costa Rica.
 Pacuare River has its source in the province of Limón and flows into the Atlantic Sea while crossing a tropical forest.